johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 FROM ordered_nearest;
 ```

 **Step 1a.
-Update the table with some more value.** Primary keys are useful for visualization softwares
+Update the table with some more value.** Primary keys are useful for visualization softwares.
+I also added some values to allow me to check on distances above and below the event to allow me to satisfy some curiosity and QC the outputs.

 ```sql